-aking fascinating Resin jewelry yourself is a matter close to the heart of many creative people.
-With epoxy resin there are practically infinite possibilities to create special pieces of jewelry.
+aking fascinating Resin jewelry yourself is a matter close to the hearts of many creative people.
+With epoxy resin, there are practically infinite possibilities to create special pieces of jewelry.
 Epoxy resin jewelry also impresses with its crystal clear appearance and mirror-smooth surface.
-Incorporated materials such as flowers, pearls or glitter particles provide the additional wow effect.
+Incorporated materials such as flowers, pearls, or glitter particles provide an additional wow effect.

 - 1 What is Epoxy Resin Jewelry?